bal-code-camp-rest-oidc/documentation/camp-worklog/Day-3.md

 On this day we had only half of a day as we planned a social event (hiking, spa, beer) in the afternoon.
 Therefore we also started seperating us into two teams:
 - Keycloak Admin API
+- Extended Docker Image
 - build and delpoyment on Openshift

 ## Keycloak Admin API
 One team was interested in using a Java API to access keycloak from an admin perspective: this should help us requesting users and roles as well as creating clinets, roles, groups etc. for self-service tasks.

+## Extended Docker Image
+Also on this third day we worked on the docker image.

 ## Keycloak Operator Openshift